braedonwatkins/braedonwatkins/README.md

 import numpy as np
 import pandas as pd

-print("Learned AI with python!
-Loving the flexibility of this language!")
+print("Learned AI and discord bots with python!\n") print("Loving the flexibility of this language!")
 ```

 ---